tjhickey724/CoreSEtopics/lessons/cs103aspr23/lesson08.md

 [Python identifiers](https://docs.python.org/3/reference/lexical_analysis.html#keywords) are similar to Java.
 They are case sensitive, can be of any length, and consist of letters, digits, and underscores, starting with a letter or underscore.

+We usually write multiword identifiers using an underscore between words (SnakeCase) rather than capitalizing each word as we do in Java (CamelCase).

+Also, we don't start an identifier with underscore except in certain special cases that often occur when defining Classes.
+Double underscore prefixes are usually reserved for Python internal variables and should be avoided.

 Python 3.11 does not allow the following key words to be identifiers:
 ``` python
 False      await      else       import     pass